hassangaber/statarb/README.md

 This repository contains a comprehensive dashboard for analyzing and visualizing the performance of various statistical arbitrage strategies over historical data.
 The dashboard supports strategies such as momentum, mean reversion, and volatility-based methods.

-## Features

-- **Data Analysis**: Tools for analyzing stock data, including statistical measures and visualizations.
-- **Machine Learning**: Implementations of machine learning models for predictive analysis.
-- **Backtesting**: Framework for backtesting different trading strategies.
-- **Interactive Dashboard**: User-friendly interface for exploring and understanding the performance of strategies.

 ## Installation

 ```bash
 git clone https://github.com/hassangaber/statarb.git
 cd statarb